Oracle Corporation

 Throughout the 1990s, Oracle expanded its product offerings and solidified its position as a leader in database technology.
 The company released several major versions of its RDBMS, with Oracle Database 7 debuting in 1992.
 This version included significant enhancements, such as support for distributed databases and advanced transaction processing.

 In 1995, Oracle introduced its first enterprise resource planning (ERP) software, Oracle Financial Services, marking its entry into the applications market.
-By the end of the decade, Oracle had become the largest provider of database software, holding a significant market share in enterprise applications.
+By the end of the decade, Oracle had become the largest provider of database software, holding a substantial market share in the enterprise applications sector.

 Emphasis on Internet Technologies (2000–2005)